Emir Ortakaya: Westerlo (loan)

 On 24 July 2024, Ortakaya joined Westerlo in Belgium on loan with an option to buy.

 On 30 December 2024, after 3 league and 2 cup appearances with Westerlo, he terminated his contract and went back to Turkey.

 Beerschot (loan)

 On 22 January 2025, Ortakaya returned to Belgium and joined Beerschot on loan.

+Eyüpspor (loan)

+On 2 July 2025, Ortakaya joined Eyüpspor on loan until the end of 2025–26 season.

+On 3 November 2025, he made his Süper Lig debut as a substitute against Antalyaspor.
+One week later on 11 November 2025, he made his starter debut with the team in a Süper Lig match against Samsunspor.